Survai-hrf/evaluate-models/README.md

 ```
 The script will then compare the predicted labels to the ground truth labels to calculate precision, recall, and mAP.

 To provide further information about a models performance, each video has had its attributes tagged (such as night/day time, violent/non-violent, weather, etc.), allowing for metrics to be generated for each tag.
 Knowing the specific video contexts that a given model struggles/excels on allows the Glimpse team to collect data to cover these weaknesses.
-Each videos respective tags can be found in src/ground_truth/data/ground_truth/video_attributes.json, and a full list of possible attributes can be found in attributes_list.json in the root directory.
+Each videos respective tags can be found in src/ground_truth/data/video_attributes.json, and a full list of possible attributes can be found in attributes_list.txt in the root directory.

 After running the 'eval.py' script, a models results are stored in a dated folder in the root directory that contains the model config and weights that were used, as well as a ‘performance.json’ file containing the metrics for each video.
 As of 12/14/2022, this repo only generates metrics for Glimpse’s object detection model.